The CSET Primary Curriculum Statement

-Our CSET Primary Curriculum is enquiry led, starts with learner’s experiences and expands to blocks of learning which necessitates questioning the world around them.
-Within each subject studied, they will adopt a ‘state of being’, becoming Scientists, Geographers, Historians, Designers, Musicians and Artists as well as avid readers, effective writers, confident mathematicians and prepared for the digital world.
+Within each subject studied, children will adopt a ‘state of being’, becoming Scientists, Geographers, Historians, Designers, Musicians and Artists as well as avid readers, effective writers, confident mathematicians and prepared for the digital world.
 Starting small, then gradually expanding their knowledge and skills horizons, our children will have inclusive opportunities to explore and question.
 The curriculum incrementally builds on an increasing base of nested knowledge and develops and refines intellectual skills.
 We want our learners to understand the ‘big idea’ in addition to the acquisition of knowledge and the refining and acquisition of skills.

 How is the Curriculum delivered?

 Our pedagogical approach ensures that the delivery of knowledge and the instruction of skills heightens curiosity and excites the imagination of our children.
 Teachers promote enquiry and facilitate discussion and questioning.
 We all learn by making mistakes and our children should understand that.
 Teachers realise that task completion is not a proxy for understanding and plan backwards, thinking about what children need to learn before deciding on the activity to deliver that learning.
 They use a framework of knowledge and skills to deliver learning.
 Assemblies are used to help share big ideas and more challenging intellectual concepts and the learning environment is carefully used to support learning as it happens as well as celebrating learning success.
 Teaching should allow exploration and experimentation.
 Teachers design learning so that it is sometimes blocked together in ‘Depth studies’, sometimes linked to other concepts and sometimes drip fed in a ‘little and often’ way.